 Dominic Urrutia, an Athletics Media Relations Student Assistant, and Richard Stern, Assistant Athletics Media Relations Director, are spending the week working at the U.S. Open Golf Championship at The Olympic Club in San Francisco.
-This is the second in a series of blogs they will post from the Championship.
-Below is Richard's post from Thursday.
+This is the first in a series of blogs they will post from the Championship.
+Below is Dominic's report after meeting a golf legend.

 Around the globe, the U.S. Open is seen as one of the greatest spectacles in sports.
 Adding that, we're at the famed Olympic Club in the San Francisco only serves to scoot us closer to the edge of our seats.
 At least that's the way it felt inside the near 17,000 square foot media tent on Tuesday where reporters from around the world fired questions at the likes of Tiger Woods, Phil Mickelson and Rory McIlroy.

 A national championship like the U.S. Open attracts the best golfers in the game.
 Likewise, in it's 112th year it attracts the biggest media outlets and journalists.
 ESPN, NBC Sports, Golf Channel, Golf Digest, L.A.
 Times, and BBC News are just a few helping to comprise the 900 credentialed media members at this year's event.

 Among those 900, I was able to catch up with one analyst, distinguished for his work on ESPN and as a two-time U.S. Open champion - Andy North (1978, 1985).